anoma/nspec/docs/arch/node/net/index.md

 ## Purpose

-The *Network Subsystem* s responsible for sending and receiving messages to and from remote nodes.
+The *Network Subsystem* is responsible for sending and receiving messages to and from remote nodes.

 ## Overview